sreeduggirala/rpcli/README.md

 ## Features

-`rpcli fetch-rpc <chain-name>` outputs the specified chain's RPC URLs into a text file
+`rpcli fetch-rpc --chain-name <chain-name>` outputs the specified chain's RPC URLs into a text file

-`rpcli fetch-rpc <chain-id>` outputs the specified chain's RPC URLs into a text file
+`rpcli fetch-rpc --chain-id <chainID>` outputs the specified chain's RPC URLs into a text file

-`rpcli fetch-id` outputs all EVM-compatible chains' IDs into a text file
+`rpcli id` outputs all EVM-compatible chains' IDs into a text file

 ## Features